An introduction to matrix convex sets and free spectrahedra: Helton-McCulloughs characterisation of free spectrahedra

-In Remark 1.1 [HN] Helton and McCullough say that if we replace $x=0$ in $S=\mathcal{D}_p(x)$ by another point $x \in \R^n$, then $S$ is still a spectrahedron.
+In \cite[Remark 1.1]{HM} Helton and McCullough say that if we replace $x=0$ in $S=\mathcal{D}_p(x)$ by another point $x \in \R^n$, then $S$ is still a free spectrahedron.
 This is simply done by a change of coordinates.
-However if we take $x$ as a matrix point, they point towards an extension of the methods of their proof.
-We show in the following that the situation for an arbitrary matrix point can be reduced to the situation of a scalar point. \\ The reduction to the scalar case involves to check some extra property which seems to be not more difficult to check than the usual requirements of the scalar case.
+However if we consider a matrix point $x$, they point towards an extension of the methods of their proof.
+We show in the following that the situation for an arbitrary matrix point can be reduced to the situation of a scalar point. \\[0.2cm] The reduction to the scalar case involves to check some extra property, which seems to be not more difficult to check than the usual requirements of the scalar case.